MagicStack/MagicPython/README.md

 This is meant to be a drop-in replacement for the default Python package.

-- copy the MagicPython package into the SUblime user packages directory
+- copy the MagicPython package into the Sublime user packages directory
 - disable Pyhton package
 - enjoy